-New Zealand is one of the easiest countries in which to start a business.
+New Zealand is one of the easiest countries in which to start a business and become self employed.
 It’s really as simple as finding something which will generate profit and going for it – well almost.
-Here’s a quick guide for people who are currently in employment and are curious about becoming self-employed or those who are looking for work and perhaps considering creating their own opportunities.
-This is more aimed for people on a lower budget, thinking about taking small steps first.
+Here’s a quick guide for people who are curious about becoming self employed or those who are looking for work and perhaps considering creating their own opportunities.
+This article is aimed at people on a lower budget, thinking about taking small steps first.

 The beginnings of your business plan

 Although officially starting a business is easy you need to have some skill that is saleable or a product that people will buy.
 It may be providing a service to people, making or sourcing then selling a product and so on.
 Also you may like to start up a fresh new business or buy an existing one.
 Either way has its benefits and pitfalls and we definitely advise you to seek professional help to ensure you’re on the right path before going too far.

 Initial and ongoing planning is super important and you should at least be able to work out a break even analysis to see if your business will make profit.
 To do this very basically, to see if your idea is possibly viable, add up all the probable costs, rent, fuel, supplies, power, internet, accounting… everything you can think of for a year – don’t hold back – running a business is usually expensive.
 Next estimate how many items you’ll need to sell to meet these costs.
 For example if you hope to make $x per hour or $x per item sold how many hours or items do you need to sell to meet the expenses?
 This will at least give you an idea of what’s required.
 Usually it’s quite a surprise how many items or hours will need to be sold each day, week, month to at least meet costs but hopefully you’ll do better and make some extra – that’s your profit!